andymcguinness/andys-theme/README.md

 It's minimal, but features full Git support.

-Features username@hostname, directory, Git status, and RVM status.
+Features Anaconda virtual environment name, username@hostname, directory, Git status (if applicable), and RVM status (if applicable).

+!(Screenshot_1)[Screenshot_1.png]

 ## Modifying

 Like what you see?
 Feel free to fork and go wild!

+Alternately, feel free to open an issue, and I'll see what I can do!

 ## To Do

-[ ] Add conda virtual environment support
+[X] Add conda virtual environment support

 ## License